-Trump Administration Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food
+Trump Wants To Slash Food Stamps, Send Out "Blue Apron–Type" Boxes Of Preselected Food

 The USDA could not provide details of exactly how much of each food each person would receive.

-"We thought it was a tremendous idea so what we do is propose that, for folks who are on food stamps — part, not all — part of their benefits come in the actually sort of — and I don't want to steal somebody's copyright — but a Blue Apron–type program where you actually receive the food instead of receive the cash," said Mick Mulvaney, the budget director, at a press conference on Monday.
+"We thought it was a tremendous idea.
+So what we do is propose that for folks who are on food stamps, part — not all, part — of their benefits come in the actual sort of — and I don't want to steal somebody's copyright — but a Blue Apron–type program where you actually receive the food instead of receive the cash," said Mick Mulvaney, the budget director, at a press conference on Monday.

 Blue Apron declined to comment for this article.